List of retronyms: Airports

-When an airport consists of only one passenger facility, most people just call it "The airport" or "The terminal".
-But when an airport expands, it is often necessary to give the original building a retronymic adjective to avoid confusion.
+When an airport consists of only one passenger facility, most people just call it "the airport" or "the terminal".
+However, when an airport expands, it is often necessary to give the original building a retronymic adjective to avoid confusion.
 While some airports just rename older terminals or concourse with letters or numbers (e.g. Terminal 1 or Concourse B), other methods include: